DLR-SC/tigl/examples/README.md

 Python-Demo
 -----------

-The Python demo is similar to the C demo.
+The Python wrapper demo is similar to the C demo.
 In order to make it work, one needs to add

     TIGL_INSTALL_DIR/share/tigl3/python
     TIXI_INSTALL_DIR/share/tixi3/python